 What is period poverty?

-According to the Royal College of Nurses, period poverty is defined as the ‘lack of access to sanitary products due to financial constraints’.
+According to the Royal College of Nurses, period poverty is defined as the ‘lack of access to periods products due to financial constraints’.

 Period poverty can affect anybody who has a period.
 You’re unlikely to be able to tell if somebody can afford period products or not unless they tell you.
 Unfortunately, there is still a big taboo around periods, let alone around not being able to afford period products, so people are not often inclined to talk about period poverty openly.